Semprini/cbe/README.md

 # How is this different to an API from a product?

-The API/Persistence/Admin uses generic foreign keys to express relationships that would never be part of a product.
-The persistence layer has pointers to abstract classes which provides a faithful realization of the data model.
-This enables the data to be used in all business contexts.
+The API/Persistence/Admin uses techniques like generic foreign keys to express relationships that provide consistent schema for use in multiple contexts.
+A product will rightly store data for it's own purpose and we then use architectures like SOA to expose and adjust the semantics for different contexts.
+The CBE persistence layer has pointers to abstract classes which provides a faithful realization of the data model rather than through a transformation layer.

 Entity Domains:
 - Party - Entities relating to individuals, organizations, how to contact them and the roles they play